gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Update customer reviews for specific entity with following data: attributes rating, entity rating, title, description, media resources and template id.
+Use this API to update customer reviews for a specific entity along with following data: attributes rating, entity rating, title, description, media resources and template ID.

 *Success Response:*

-Success
+Success.

 Schema: `UpdateResponse`